Our Simple Sales Tax Calculator

 $5,000 in sales subject to sales tax in one FBA state

 $350 = $5,000 x .07 (sales tax owed)

 $35 = $350 x .10% (interest on sales taxed owed)

 $70 = $350 x .20% (penalties on sales taxed owed)

 Total sales tax, plus penalties and interest is $455.
 In our example, this is for only one state.
 As an Amazon FBA seller, you may have stock in 20 different states and if behind, that number could be 20 x $455 = $9,100 of which 20 x $70 = $1400 of potential penalties could be waived through filing a Voluntary Disclosure Agreement with the state.

-Since June 21st, 2018, U.S. Supreme Court Case, South Dakota vs Wayfair, you now need to be concerned about the economic nexus and reporting states.
+Since June 21st, 2018, U.S. Supreme Court Case, South Dakota vs. Wayfair, you now need to be concerned about the economic nexus and reporting states.
 Several were in play before this date, but this will trigger more and more states coming up with a sales level or unit of sales that will require you to collect and remit sales tax in all 45 states plus D.C.
-Now Amazon is collecting in 34 out of the 38 marketplace nexus states.
+Now Amazon is collecting in 43 out of the 44 marketplace nexus states.
 This leaves only a few states where you may have FBA stock and need to collect and remit.
-Those include Florida, Georgia, Illinois, Kansas, Michigan, North Carolina, Tennessee, and Wisconsin.
+Those include Florida, Kansas, and Missouri (a new FBA state).
 This will change over time as more states have marketplace nexus.